snipeso/iota-preprint/README.md

 ## Run wake

+Wake scripts are in ./HBN_Wake/

 1. Adjust paths in HBNParameters.m
 2. Run preprocessing scripts Prep1 to Prep4
 3. Run the analysis scripts Analysis1 to Analysis2
 4. Run the plotting scripts Plot1 to Plot3

 ## Run sleep
+Sleep scripts are in ./LSM_Sleep/

 1. Adjust paths in LSMParameters.m
 2. Run Prep0-Prep1.
-3. Conduct sleep scoring
+3. Conduct sleep scoring (manually)
-4. Using [Hd-SleepCleaner](https://github.com/snipeso/Hd-SleepCleaner/) identify artefact epochs.
-This saves a file with artndx and visnum with the artefacts and scoring respectively.
+4. Using [Hd-SleepCleaner](https://github.com/snipeso/Hd-SleepCleaner/), identify artefact epochs.
+This saves a file with artndx (ch x epochs) and visnum (1 x epochs) with the artefacts and scoring respectively.
 5. Run Analysis1-2
 6. Run Figure6-7